 Read Rick’s 31-Day Devotions

-I am a proud man, and I acutely understand how hard it is to own personal sin.
-There are many things I would rather do than tell the truth about myself.
-But I have learned–as an old man now–that if I am not honest with myself, there is a possibility that I will spin off into a distorted, self-deceptive existence.
-Without the grace of God and true biblical friendships, there would be no recovery.
+Part of this problem is a willingness to admit what we did wrong.
+I acutely understand how hard it is to own personal sin.
+There are many things I would choose to do than tell the truth about myself.
+But I have learned in my old age that if I am not honest with myself, there is a possibility I will spin off into a distorted, self-deceptive existence.

 Without God’s grace that empowers me and real biblical friendships to help me, there would be no recovery for my struggles with transgressions.
 If you are struggling with past sin, here are three crucial things for you to do.
 Work through them in this order.